Updated on January 13, 2025.

-It’s sad, but true: Whenever catastrophe strikes, scammers are close behind, exploiting people who are scared, in need of help or looking for ways to pitch in.
-From 9/11 to Hurricane Katrina, Americans have lost billions to these con artists, and their tricks have only grown more sophisticated over the years.
+It’s sad, but true: Whenever catastrophe strikes, scammers are close behind, exploiting people who are scared, in need of help, or looking for ways to pitch in.
+From 9/11 to the COVID-19 pandemic, Americans have lost billions to con artists following disasters, and their tricks have only grown more sophisticated over the years.

 What to do if you suspect a scam